» Description » Why to use GrGen » Look'n'Feel » Download » Documentation » Benchmark » Papers » Some uses » Contact

 The benchmark was conducted using the LGSP backend of GrGen.NET on an AMD Athlon(tm) XP 3000+ running SuSE Linux 9.3 with 1 GiB main memory (back then, speed mattered even more ;).
 The runtime displayed includes everything from applying the rules (i.e.: matching, rewriting, cleanup), and the overhead of executing the rewrite sequences..

 GrGen.NET easily copes with millions of graph elements.
-It offers the indices you need to quickly find the elements of interest, and parallelized pattern matchers for tasks that are still search-intensive.
+It offers the indices you need to quickly find the elements of interest (similar to a database), and parallelized pattern matchers for tasks that are still search-intensive.

-In the following, we give an annotated selection of papers on GrGen and GrGen.NET, a full list is available here, together with an overview of the project history.
+In the following, we give an annotated selection of papers on GrGen and GrGen.NET, a full list is available here, together with an overview of the project history (including links to copies of the old homepage supplied by the Wayback Machine).

 This is a list of some usages of GrGen.NET you find online, roughly ordered by their domains (some external, some from IPD ; some papers from behind the paywall, others not), enriched by some overviews: